The Dorothee and Konrad Fischer Archive

 Tel +49 (0)211 8381-204

-In 2014, when the Kunstsammlung Nordrhein-Westfalen acquired the Dorothee and Konrad Fischer Collection, a large number of works and an archive were also donated to the museum.
+In the course of the acquisition of the collection of Dorothee and Konrad Fischer, the archive was also donated to the Kunstsammlung Nordrhein-Westfalen.
 The archive includes business correspondence, letters from artists, photographs, and printed materials that once belonged to Galerie Konrad Fischer.

 Take a look at the collection